 Hostname Key (or Name or Alias or Host record) = XXXXXXpm._domainkey

 Value (or Host Name or CNAME or points to) = XXXXXXXXX.dkim.bonjoro.com

-- Go to 'Custom email addresses' and click 'Add email address'.
+Team admin or team members dead to settings > email setup and click 'Add email address'.

-- Click the link in the verification email we will send you.
+Check email inbox and click on the link in the confirmation email we will send you to confirm your address.